analythium/openfaas-rstats-templates/template/README.md

 - `./Rprofile.site`: R startup options, e.g. repositories, etc.,
 - `./function/DESCRIPTION`: R package dependencies for the handler to be edited by the user,
 - `./function/handler.R`: R handler to be edited by the user,
-- `./index.R`: this is the R entry point receiving and outputting the request,
+- `./index.R`: this is the R entry point receiving the request and outputting the response,
-- `./install.R`: utility function used to handle dependencies in the Dockerfile,
+- `./install.R`: utility function used to handle dependencies in the `Dockerfile`,
-- `./template.yml`: this file specifies the language for the template and the init process for your container.
+- `./template.yml`: stack file specifying the language for the template and the init process for your container, see the [YAML reference](https://docs.openfaas.com/reference/yaml/) for additional details.

 The files the users are supposed to edit are inside the function folder, users might put other files here that will be copied into the `/home/app` folder of the Docker image.
-The handler file contains a function called `handler` that the `index.R` entry point calls.
+The handler file _usually_ contains a function called `handler` that the `index.R` entry point calls.
 See the template readme file for specific instructions.